citrix/Citrix-Cloud-ResourceLocation-Arm-Template/README.md

 Here are the pre-requisites before you invoke the template:

 	1. At least 20 Cores should be available within your Azure subscription.
-	2. For that subscription, <a href="https://portal.azure.com/#create/citrix.netscalervpx110-6531netscalerbyol"> “Want to deploy programmatically?” </a> option must be enabled for "Citrix NetScaler 11.0 VPX Bring Your Own License" offer within Azure Marketplace.
+	2. For that subscription, [“Want to deploy programmatically?”] (https://portal.azure.com/#create/citrix.netscalervpx110-6531netscalerbyol)  </a> option must be enabled for "Citrix NetScaler 11.0 VPX Bring Your Own License" offer within Azure Marketplace.
 	3. If you want to deploy Windows 10 HUB image, make sure your Azure subscription is part of Azure Enterprise Agreement.
 	4. Navigate to https://citrix.cloud.com/
 		a.
 Navigate to "Identity and Access Management".